 We know that the Rapture of the church is right around the corner and we can't hurry it up or prevent it from coming.
 And we know that immediately after the Rapture, we will all appear before the Judgment Seat of Christ, where we will be rewarded for the things we have done in this life.
-We will not be punished for the bad things we did, they have already been redeemed.
-But we will receive rewards for the good things.
+We won't be punished for the bad things we've done.
+They've already been redeemed.
+But we will receive rewards for the good things we've done for Him.